 Miyagi’s history neither began nor ended with the age of samurai.
-There is evidence of prehistoric peoples dating back as far as 20,000 years.
+There is evidence of prehistoric peoples dating back as far as twenty thousand years ago.
 Ancient shell mounds have been unearthed along Miyagi’s coast, fascinating relics that can still be visited today.
 Twelve hundred years ago, before the reign of the samurai began, Miyagi was on the northern edge of the territory controlled by the Emperor in Kyoto and inhabited by the Emishi people.
 Exhibits at the Tohoku History Museum recreate and give insight into these ages.

-In the late 1800s when the samurai era came to its abrupt demise, Miyagi embarked upon rapid modernization.
+In the late 1800s when the samurai era came to an end, Miyagi embarked upon rapid modernization.
 Today, Sendai is the largest city in the entire Tohoku region.
 It is home to more than one million residents, a large manufacturing base, and a vibrant commercial downtown.
-Miyagi has developed into a farming and fishing powerhouse and top sake producer.
-Its natural heritage has made it a leisure destination beloved for its scenic coastline, extensive hiking trails, abundant hot springs and winter sports.
+Miyagi has developed into a farming and fishing powerhouse, and a top sake producer.
+Its natural heritage has made it a leisure destination beloved for its scenic coastline, extensive hiking trails, abundant hot springs, and more.

-In 2011, the Great East Japan Earthquake triggered a tsunami which caused unprecedented devastation to coastal communities.
+In 2011, the tsunami of the Great East Japan Earthquake caused unprecedented devastation to coastal communities.
 As a result of the tragedy, the area has received aid and assistance from across Japan and around the world, resulting in innovative initiatives and a vibrant new culture taking root along the coast.